27 Apr At Home Dental Care Tips: Do Dental Wipes Help Dogs & Cats?

-As a veterinary dental hospital, we advocate that nothing can replace a good, twice-a-day tooth brushing when it comes to at-home oral care for our four-legged companions.
-But what if our pet just will not allow us to perform this important task?
+As a veterinary dental hospital in Colorado Springs, we advocate that nothing can replace a good, twice-a-day tooth brushing when it comes to at-home oral care for our four-legged companions.
+But what if our pet just will not allow you to brush their teeth?
 The following discussion will consider dental wipes as a viable alternative to brushing.

 Dogs and cats begin forming a bacterial film over their teeth within a few hours after a professional dental cleaning is performed.
 And what do bacteria do when they get together?
 They multiply!